-Assessment Requirements Title Assessment Requirements for VU23535 Read and write simple texts for employment Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use language conventions and linguistic knowledge to: respond to two sets of simple written workplace instructions for different workplace tasks read and respond to two simple types of workplace communications, including a simple message use the planning and writing process to write one simple message in a workplace context using a series of short sentences.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: vocabulary and expressions relevant to the workplace to get the gist of, and locate key information in written texts simple adjectives, adverbs or simple adverbial phrases, such as as soon as possible simple or compound sentence structures simple question forms to clarify meaning simple high frequency discourse markers or cohesive devices, such as first, then, after that simple prepositions or prepositional phrases, such as in, at, on, under, over simple high frequency tense and aspect forms to describe present, past or future, such as: simple present simple past present continuous future forms such as I will be late for the meeting verbs +ing such as, he is working on that machine imperative such as leave the light on simple phrasal verbs used in instructional and informational texts, such as Turn off the computer simple modals or modal forms, such as should, could, would, shouldn't need to, don't need to simple connectives, such as when, but, if although, so, Ring the boss when you get in.
-Sociolinguistic and Cultural Knowledge:
+Assessment Requirements for VU23535 Read and write simple texts for employment

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use language conventions and linguistic knowledge to:

+- respond to two sets of simple written workplace instructions for different workplace tasks - read and respond to two simple types of workplace communications, including a simple message - use the planning and writing process to write one simple message in a workplace context using a series of short sentences.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- vocabulary and expressions relevant to the workplace to get the gist of, and locate key information in written texts - simple adjectives, adverbs or simple adverbial phrases, such as as soon as possible - simple or compound sentence structures - simple question forms to clarify meaning - simple high frequency discourse markers or cohesive devices, such as first, then, after that - simple prepositions or prepositional phrases, such as in, at, on, under, over - simple high frequency tense and aspect forms to describe present, past or future, such as: - simple present - o simple past - present continuous - o future forms such as I will be late for the meeting - verbs +ing such as, he is working on that machine - imperative such as leave the light on - simple phrasal verbs used in instructional and informational texts, such as Turn off the computer - simple modals or modal forms, such as should, could, would, shouldn't need to, don't need to - simple connectives, such as when, but, if although, so, Ring the boss when you get in.

-difference between formal and informal registers in workplace communications some awareness of tone, intention or attitude of writer.
-Assessment Conditions Assessment must ensure access to: an appropriate range of relevant operational situations in the workplace EAL resources, such as: a bilingual and/or English-English dictionary model texts grammar references.
+difference between formal and informal registers in workplace difference between formal and informal registers in workplace communications some awareness of tone, intention or attitude of writer.
+A Assessment Conditions Assessment must ensure access to: Conditions an appropriate range of relevant operational situations in the workplaceEAL resources, such as: o a bilingual and/or English-English dictionary model texts grammar references.
 Assessment must ensure support for the learner takes into consideration that the learner may need: contextual support, for example unfamiliar cultural references time to work out meaning or requirements of texts support to proofread and incorporate teacher comments on drafts.
-Assessors of this unit must be qualified TESOL teachers.
+Assessor requirements Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.